-I think it has more to do with ability than age.
-I’ve had some children who were ready to use the stove at eight or nine and others who I’ve felt needed more time to mature.
+I’ve always believed it has more to do with ability than age.
+Some of my children were ready to use the stove at eight or nine and others I’ve felt needed more time to mature.
 Only you know what your child is capable of doing when it comes to chores.

-Remember to keep in mind your child’s age, ability, and maturity when assigning jobs around the house.
-Also, young children need supervision while doing their chores for two reasons.
-First, you want to make sure they are learning the correct way to clean and second you want to make sure they are not doing anything that could harm them or the house.
+Remember to keep in mind your child’s age, ability, and maturity when assigning chores around the house.
+Most importantly, young children need supervision while doing age appropriate chores for two reasons.
+First, you want to make sure they are learning the correct way to do each chore and second you want to make sure they are not doing anything that could harm them or the house.

-Finally don’t mistake laziness for inability.
-I’ve found that the earlier you give your child ownership of chores the more they can do at a younger age.
-Most children are very capable you just need to motivate them.
+Finally, don’t mistake laziness for inability.
+I’ve found that the earlier you give your child age appropriate chores the more they can do at a younger age.
+Most children are very capable, you just need to motivate them.

 I’m sharing with your our family’s chore list.
-Just because the two year old can do the chores on the list doesn’t mean she does all the chores on the list.
-I use the list as a guide when it comes time for chores.
-Each child does two or three chores each depending on the size of the job.
+Remember, because the two-year old can do the chores on the list doesn’t mean she does all the chores on the list.
+I use the list as a guide when it comes to assigning chores.
+Each child does one to two age appropriate chores each day depending on the size of the job.